John Custer: Cry of Love

 In 1993, Custer produced the album Brother for Cry of Love.
 Cry of Love received a recording contract with Sony (later Columbia) after submitting their demo produced by Custer to the North Carolina Music Showcase in 1992.
 Brother was recorded over four weeks at Muscle Shoals Sound Studio in Alabama.
 One reviewer called Brothers sound "loose and live".
 The band's guitarist Audley Freed said, "John is just a brilliant guy.
 He's not the anal type who will make you do 75 takes and then cut the tape up to slice together the final version.
 He's a very good hybrid of feel and meticulousness…John is great at letting things happen."

 On the September 4, 1993, Brother premiered at number 36 on the Billboard' Heartseeker Chart for new acts.
 Brother's first single, "Peace Pipe," went to No. 1 on Billboard Rock Radio Chart, and stayed there four weeks.
 "Bad Thing", one of several songs on Brother co-written with Custer, went No. 1 on the Album Network Chart and No. 2 the Billboard Rock Radio Chart.
-Billboard named "Peace Pipe" one of the Top 50 AOR Songs of All Time.

 Custer also produced and mixed Cry of Love's second album, Diamonds & Debris, which was released in 1997 by Columbia.